 The Firm does not invest in securities and is largely unaffected by market risk.

 6.3.
 Systems and Controls Risk

-Kroll has invested heavily in its IT infrastructure over the last eight years and has developed effective disaster prevention and recovery systems.
+KIS has invested heavily in its IT infrastructure and has developed effective disaster prevention and recovery systems.
 All critical data is stored on various secure servers in different locations and can be accessed offsite at any time by any of the employees.

 Kroll has stringent control mechanisms in place to verify and reconcile any information it receives, processes and transmits to its clients.
 Any data delivered to its clients is controlled by at least one of the directors.

 KIS is continuously monitoring and improving its systems and control procedures.

 Compliance risk is the risk that a breach of a regulation to which KIS is subject could lead to action being taken against the Firm by a regulator.
 The ultimate outcome of a significant breach of an FCA rule could range from public censure and/or fine, through to the restriction of the Firm’s activities, to the closure of the business.
 Every project serviced by the Firm is handled by an associate and supervised by at least one director.
 Internal compliance rules are constantly monitored and revised as and when necessary.
 All of KIS’s associates have considerable experience in debt capital markets.